kgorlen/lightroom/README.md

 ## CAUTION!
 Lightroom Classic (*LrC*) normally will not access a catalog that resides on a network drive.
 In 2007, Adobe engineer Dan Tull[4][5] tested *LrC* catalogs on a corporate network drive by disconnecting the cable and observed catalog corruption, so Adobe coded *LrC* to disallow them on network drives.
 Technically, however, network drives are designed to behave like local drives.
-An *LrC* catalog is an SQLite[6] database, the integrity of which is maintained via standard Windows file locking, which is also supported by SMB[7], the protocol Windows uses to access files on network drives.
+An *LrC* catalog is an SQLite[6] database, the integrity of which is maintained via standard Windows file operations, which are also supported by SMB[7], the protocol Windows uses to access files on network drives.
 Thus, catalog corruption is the result of hardware failure or software defects, not inherent technical limitations or incompatibilities.
 But since more hardware and software is involved in accessing network-attached storage than internal or directly-attached external storage, the risk of catalog corruption is greater.
 However, there is also risk in other methods proposed[8] for using a catalog from multiple machines, such as inadvertently disconnecting an external hard drive while Lightroom is running or while synchronizing with Dropbox, Google Drive, One Drive, etc.

 Also, *LrC* currently requires that the `Previews.lrdata` folder must reside in the same folder as the catalog.
 Thus, when the catalog is on